 Exhibitions: The gallery is open to all area artists working in any medium.
-A "call for slides" is sent out in the Fall.
-Regular exhibitions are juried by a panel which looks at around 100 proposals per year and awards only 5 shows each year.
-The jury is composed of area artists, curators, art educators, etc.; its composition changes each year.
-The panel selects what it feels is the strongest work from the submissions.
-(No consideration is given to whether work will sell or not.)
-The selected artists split the costs of the exhibitions with the gallery.
-Proceeds from the sale of work go directly toward future exhibitions.
-Special curated exhibitions are also scheduled and are fully funded by the gallery.
+A "call for proposals" is sent out every other Fall and regular exhibitions are juried by a panel that awards five to six shows each year.
+All proposals are reviewed anonymously.
+The jury includes local artists, curators and art educators and its composition changes each year.
+Special curated exhibitions are also scheduled and are fully funded by the Chazan Gallery.

 Gallery History: The present gallery was completed as part of the school's new library building in 1990.
-Sue Carroll has been the director since that time.
+Sue Carroll was the director from that year until her retirement in the Spring of 2013.
+The gallery's new director is Liz Kilduff.
 Prior to 1990 a smaller gallery was housed in a building on the same site; Gertrude Pardee was its director since its founding in 1969.
+In 2007 Wheeler re-named its gallery in recognition of Dr. Joseph Chazan's long-standing and generous commitment to the arts at Wheeler, including the gallery and, at that point, his support of the Public Art Initiative.
+His support for the arts extends all the way back to his time as a Wheeler Trustee in the 1970s.

 *Wheeler School was founded in 1889 by Mary C. Wheeler, an American Impressionist painter.
 The gallery has always been an important teaching resource for the school and an extension of its strong art program.
 Students view the exhibitions, write about the shows and have the opportunity to meet the artists during gallery talks.
 The exhibitions are an integral part of the School's art curriculum and are also well attended by classes from RISD, Brown, and RIC, as well as the larger arts community in the Providence area.